37 Years of WIPCE

 An estimated 370 million Indigenous peoples live in all continents of the earth and represent a significant part of the world’s vast cultural and linguistic diversity and heritage.
 Indigenous peoples possess unique knowledge systems, which are recognised as crucial for sustainable development.
 At the same time, social, economic and political marginalisation of Indigenous peoples is pervasive in all the regions across the world.

 Indigenous peoples face fundamental challenges when attempting to reconcile their own forms of culturally transmitted learning with systems of formal education.
 Over the past 37 years, WIPCE has endeavoured to address this issue and has grown to become a major international event in the Indigenous education movement.
 The WIPCE conference draws Indigenous representatives from across the globe to share successes and strategies for culturally grounded education.
-WIPCE attracts Indigenous education experts, practitioners, scholars, students and communities, with thousands of delegates expected in 2025 – the largest and most diverse Indigenous movement on earth.
+WIPCE attracts Indigenous education experts, practitioners, scholars, students and communities.

 As ngā kaiārahi (hosts) of WIPCE 2025 we are committed to the values as ratified through the Coolangatta Statement on Indigenous Peoples’ Rights in Education and the United Nations Declaration on the Rights of Indigenous Peoples.